MilyaushaShamsutdinova/MilyaushaShamsutdinova/README.md

 ### About me
 - 3rd year student of Innopolis University
-- Passionate about everything related to NLP, LLM, and RL
+- Passionate about everything related to NLP and LLMs
-- Particularly interested in LLM alignment
+- Particularly interested in LLM Alignment and inference time scaling techniques
 - Love the music, table tennis, and skiing

 ### Tech Stack & Tools